sergio-hcsoft/fragile-1/docsrc/source/resources/examples/01_getting_started.rst

 Defining the ``Model``
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``Model`` defines the policy that will be used to sample the ``Environment``.
+The :model:`Model` defines the policy that will be used to sample the :env:`Environment`.
 In this tutorial we will be using a random sampling strategy over a discrete uniform distribution.
-This means that every time we sample an action, the ``Model`` will return an integer in the range [0, N_actions] for each state.
+This means that every time we sample an action, the :model:`Model` will return an integer in the range \[0, N_actions\] for each state.

+By default each action will be applied for one time step.
+In case you want to apply the actions a different number of time steps it is possible to use a :critic:`Critic`.
+The Critics that allow you to sample time steps values for the actions can be found in `fragile.core.dt_samplers`.

-We will apply each sampled action a given number of time steps.
-This number of timesteps will be sampled using the ``GaussianDt``, that is a ``Critic`` that allows to sample a variable number of timesteps for each action.
-The number of timesteps will be sampled from a normal distribution and rounded to an integer.
+In this example we will apply each sampled action a variable number of time steps using the :critic:`GaussianDt`.
+The :class:`GaussianDt` draws the number of time steps for each action from a normal distribution.

-The model callable passed to the ``Swarm`` takes as a parameter the ``Environment`` and returns an instance of ``Model``.
+The model callable passed to the :swarm:`Swarm` takes as a parameter the :env:`Environment` and returns an instance of :model:`Model`.

 .. code:: ipython3

-    from fragile.core.dt_sampler import GaussianDt
+    from fragile.core import GaussianDt, GaussianDt
-    from fragile.core.models import DiscreteUniform
     dt = GaussianDt(min_dt=3, max_dt=1000, loc_dt=4, scale_dt=2)
     model_callable = lambda env: DiscreteUniform(env=env, critic=dt)